Tags

 My team carry wooden bars preparing a wooden construction for artificial islands for birds. © Tatyana Garkavaya

 Since I live on the bird migration route, I've participated in the project several times.
 And last year this oldest Bulgarian eco-vacation became part of my ethnographic research Mapping sustainable holidays in Bulgaria: combine volunteering and vacations!.
-The project was supported by Bulgarian Fund for Women and the Open Society Foundation.

 With this project, I aim to promote volunteering in Bulgaria as a meaningful pastime and a tool for personal growth and development and, at the same time, I want to support volunteers by offering them practical workshops.